 Sometimes people, especially newbies, have a poor paddling technique that causes water to bypass the drip ring.
 Poor techniques are often overcome with practice or from a few lessons from an experienced kayaker.

 Improper Paddle Length

 Proper paddle length will depend on the height of the kayaker, the type of kayak (sit-in or sit-on-top), and the type of paddling stroke (whether you’re an aggressive paddler or leisurely paddler.
 Paddles that are inappropriately sized can render the drip ring useless.

 Using a paddle that is too short will cause the kayaker to have a high-angle paddling stroke.
 As I covered earlier, strokes, where the top hand is in a high position, can exceed the design capacity of the drip ring and cause water to fall from the drip ring onto the kayak.

 Using a paddle that is too long can affect the usefulness of the drip rings as well.
 I’ll cover proper drip ring installation in a moment.
 To compensate for a long paddle, the drip rings can be moved further away from the blade.
 Watch your stroke as the blade enters the water.
 You don’t want the drip ring to be submerged on your downstroke.

 Wind Can Render Paddle Drip Rings Useless

 Stronger winds or gusts can render kayak paddle drip rings useless.
-Winds can easily catch and blow dripping water from the paddle and ring onto the kayak or kayaker as they fall back toward the water.
+Winds can easily catch and blow dripping water from the paddle and ring onto the kayak or kayaker as the droplets fall back toward the water.

-Kayak paddle drip rings won’t work if they’re installed or adjusted improperly.
+A kayak paddle water guard won’t work if it’s installed or adjusted improperly.
 Luckily installation and adjustment are easy and you may not have to install drip rings at all.
 Many kayak paddles come with drip rings installed and all that’s needed is a small adjustment.